daniel-malka/news-explorer-frontend/README.md

 # React News-explorer

-Welcome to the React Nwes explorer API frontend repository!
-This project is the frontend part of a full-stack web application built with React, Node.js, and MongoDB, which allows users to seacrh articles by keywords using "news-explorer api worldwide", save the articles and view images source of it with title and their descripoin and of course to surf to the article source page.
+Welcome to the React News Explorer API frontend repository!
+This project serves as the frontend component of a full-stack web application developed with React, Node.js, and MongoDB.
+It enables users to search for articles worldwide using the "news-explorer" API, save interesting articles, and view their images, titles, descriptions, and source links.
+Feel free to explore and navigate to the source pages of the articles you find intriguing.

 ## Installation